Horizons - Center for Independent Study

 HOW IT WORKS

-Students meet with their teacher once a week for one to three hours to discuss their progress.
+Students meet with their teacher once a week for one to three hours to discuss their progress on work assigned by the teacher.
 Each week they hand in the previous week's assignments, complete projects, and get the assignments for the following week.

 WHAT ARE THE MINIMUM REQUIREMENTS?